BlockchainCommons/GordianCosigner-iOS/Docs/Integrating-specter.md

 You can use Specter Desktop to be a transaction coordinator, acting as an Initiator for your multisigs.

-First, make sure to run the Blockchain rescan in Settings to see all of the available funds in your wallet
+First, make sure to run the Blockchain rescan in **Settings** to see all of the available funds in your wallet

 ![](../images/specter8_rescan.png)

-Next, click Send and fill out the Recipient address, amount and click Create unsigned transaction.
+Next, click **Send** and fill out the `Recipient address`, `amount` and click **Create unsigned transaction**.

 ![](../images/specter9_send.png)

-Specter Desktop will create a (raw) PSBT for you in Transaction details.
-And offer you several options to export it into Gordian Cosigner, for example you can save it as binary which can be imported into Gordian Cosigner.
+Specter Desktop will create a (raw) `PSBT` for you in `Transaction details`.
+It will offer you several options to export it into Gordian Cosigner.
+For example you can save it as a binary PSBT which can be imported into Gordian Cosigner.

 ![](../images/specter10_details.png)